-I purchased a 2 bed flat in Dawlish, conveyancing was carried out in 2010.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Corresponding properties in Dawlish with a long lease are worth £185,000.
-The ground rent is £65 invoiced annually.
-The lease expires on 21st October 2079
+I acquired a 1st floor flat in Dawlish, conveyancing was carried out in 2000.
+How much will my lease extension cost?
+Comparable properties in Dawlish with over 90 years remaining are worth £211,000.
+The ground rent is £45 invoiced every year.
+The lease terminates on 21st October 2086

-With only 60 years remaining on your lease we estimate the price of your lease extension to range between £20,000 and £23,000 plus plus your own and the landlord's "reasonable" professional fees.
+With just 67 years remaining on your lease we estimate the price of your lease extension to range between £10,500 and £12,000 plus professional fees.

 The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
 Do not use the figures in a Notice of Claim or as an informal offer.
 There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
 You should not take any other action placing reliance on this information without first seeking the advice of a professional.